19-ade/Sign_language/README.md

 ### Cloning the Repo
 `git clone https://github.com/19-ade/Sign_language.git`

 Once the repo has been cloned ,the folder with the checkpoints for the ASL Model needs to be downloaded and pasted in the same folder as the project.
-Due to github size limitation for uploading files I had o take this path .
+Due to github size limitation for uploading files I had to take this path .
 Don't change the name of the folder or the files within.
 Here's the [link](https://drive.google.com/drive/folders/1zajq-tT7PcV2q2AMXvIpewcXiK_xe4B_?usp=sharing).

 Run the Requirements.py script to install all the required libraries.